 The rocks in the Nairobi area mainly comprise a succession of lavas and Pyroclastics of the Cainozoic age and overlying the foundation of folded Precambrian schist's and gneisses of the Mozambique belt (Saggerson, 1991).
-The crystalline rocks are rarely exposed but occasionally fragments are found as agglomerates derived from former Ngong volcano.
 The soils of the Nairobi area are products of weathering of mainly volcanic rocks.
 Weathering has produced red soils that reach more than 50 feet (15m) in thickness (Saggerson, 1991).
-A number of subdivisions are recognized in the Nairobi area according to drainage, climatic regions and slopes, and other categories have been introduced for lithosols and regosols.
+A number of subdivisions are recognized in the Nairobi area according to drainage, climatic regions and Slopes and other categories have been introduced for lithosols and regosols.
+The soil type for the proposed site is red soils.

-4.6 Biological Environment
+4.5 Biological Environment